 Courts enforce gag orders through legal authority, with clear consequences for violations:

-- Contempt of Court: Violators, including a police officer, attorney, or party to the case, may face fines or jail time.
-In 2018, a lawyer in a political case was fined $10,000 for breaching a gag order.
+- Contempt of Court: Violators may face fines or jail time.
+In 2018, aย lawyer in a political case was fined $10,000ย for breaching a gag order.
+When a court held a violation of such orders, it may impose penalties for contempt.

 - Professional Penalties: Attorneys who violate orders may face disciplinary action, including disbarment.

-Courts define the order’s scope and duration, and violations are reviewed by the presiding judge or a prosecutor.
+Courts define the orderโs scope and duration, and violations are reviewed by the presiding judge or a prosecutor.
+Such an order is considered a form of prior restraint, which is subject to strict legal standards.

 What Are Some Notable Examples of Gag Orders?

 Gag orders can be contested if they are deemed overly restrictive or infringe on legal rights.
-Courts may only uphold gag orders if there is a clear and present danger or a substantial likelihood of prejudicing the trial.
 Challenges may occur when:

-- Parties Object: Defendants or attorneys, often with assistance from a legal services provider in Utah or other regions, challenge orders that limit their ability to speak publicly, often arguing that the clear and present danger test or the substantial likelihood standard has not been met.
+- Parties Object: Defendants or attorneys, often with assistance from aย legal services provider in Utahย or other regions, challenge orders that limit their ability to speak publicly.

 - Public Interest Applies: Courts may modify orders if public transparency is deemed more important.